paladp/cs203-S2019-assessment/README.md

 * thomad74 (Dillon Thoma)
 * wattob (Benjamin Watto)

-This group worked together so  there is no description of the specfic person
+This group worked together so  there is no description of the specific person

 Project Management With GitHub and Continuous Integration With Travis CI by: